 Unfortunately, pick-up is unavailable outside of the listed pick-up days.
 Therefore, please email us at firstname.lastname@example.org as know as soon as possible for us to arrange an alternate solution for you.
 We will not be able to hold your share past your chosen pick-up day.

 Can I purchase add-ons?

 There are two ways to purchase add-ons.
-1) Members can add a flower CSA and/or place specific orders for seasonal specialty & bulk items, if available.
-2) Members can simply purchase add-ons at our Tuesday or Saturday markets while picking up the CSA share.
-All non-prepaid add-on items need to be paid for at the time of pick-up.
-We accept cash, debit or credit cards for add-on payments.
+1) Members can add a 10-week flower CSA share and/or place specific orders for seasonal specialty & bulk items, if available.
+2) For your convenience, our market stall will also be open during CSA pick-up hours if you'd like to top-up your weekly boxes.

 While add-ons are subject to availability, they are always filled on a first-come, first-serve basis.
 Assuming availability, members are still charged for pre-ordered add-ons even when they do not pick up their shares.
 Similar to your share, if your pre-ordered add-ons are not picked up they will be redistributed to avoid waste.